LeoTianJob/ReactNativeDemoApp/README.md

 *NOTE: For fast development and saving time purpose, the UI design currently is only tested on iPhone X since I hardcoded some UI values in the styles file.
 Please choose iPhone X simulator for the better effect.*

+*NOTE: The image and gif files could be blocked by some companies' network.
+If so, you can try to use cellular data instead.*

 ### Home Page

 List 5 Tabs for the app.
 (Tab Navigator)